-The Company operates from the premises of Sentinel Market Services Ltd. ("Sentinel"), a private company owned by Jim Pettit, a director of the Company.
-Sentinel provides office and administrative services to the Company on a short-term contract, cost-recovery based contract.
-In November 2021 the Board of Directors approved a revised contract with Sentinel for the continuation of these services under a \$25,000 per month fixed price contract, reviewable quarterly.
+The Company's Vancouver office operates from the premises of a private company owned by a Director of the Company.
+The private company provided office and administrative services to the Company under a short-term contract on a cost recovery basis.
+In November 2021 the Board of Directors approved a revised contract with the private company for the provision of these services for a fixed price of \$25,000 per month, reviewable quarterly.

-Included in due from related party at September 30, 2021, is \$22,211 (December 31, 2020 - \$18,374) due from Sentinel.
+Included in due from related party at December 31, 2021, is a prepaid balance of \$Nil (December 31, 2020 - \$18,374) with this private company.